Frequently Asked Questions

 Rods, reels, and flies or lures are provided by the guide.
 However, please feel free to bring your own equipment if you would like to use it!
 We recommend a 4-6 weight rod for trout and salmon.
 For smallmouth bass, we recommend a 6-8 weight rod.
 Waders and wading boots are NOT available from the guide so please bring your own, if needed.

-Some payment applications (i.e. PayPal & Square) charge (~3%) more for credit card transactions so your final price may reflect that charge.
-To avoid an additional fee, we recommend bringing cash, check, or pay with Venmo, to pay the balance of your guide trip at the end of the fishing day.
+Some payment applications (i.e. PayPal & Venmo) charge (~3.5%) more for credit card transactions so your final price may reflect that charge.
+To avoid an additional fee, we recommend bringing cash or check to pay the balance of your guide trip at the end of the fishing day.
 Plus, guides always appreciate cash gratuities.

 GETTING TO MAINE

 Portland airport is usually the cheapest option to fly into.
 However, we fish in central and northern Maine so flying into Portland could make for a 2-5 hour drive.
 We recommend flying into the Bangor airport because smallmouth bass trips are close and its only a 2-3 hour drive to the North Maine Woods.
 You could also fly into the Presque Isle airport if you will be fishing and staying in the North Maine Woods, but this can be pricey.

 WHAT TO BRING

 - Maine fishing license

 - Waders, wading boots, wading staff (for wading trips)